ESR-MBCL/MBCL/readme.md

 ### Analysis
 Some initial analysis has been performed on these data already.

+#### Mount Baker Snow Depth Retrievals
+Noah L. led a short study successfully retrieving snow depth at Schriebers Meadow from temperature data collected on a 2.5 m snag.
+See his work [here](./ESR-SnowDepth.pdf).

+#### Mount Baker Snow Extent Retrievals
+Building on a series of other students' work (Tanvi G., Kimberly Y.), Zara Z. developed an extended time series of snow extent on the southern side of Mount Baker as a function of elevation.
+See her work [here](./products/poster_ASnowyStory.pdf).

+#### A Summary of the MBCL project: Motivation, Design, and Early Results (2022)
+Linked [here](./products/NWRA202204_MTown.pdf) is a presentation summarizing the MBCL as of April 2022.
+Included in this presentation are some motivation, design, and early results including snow extent retrievals and an extension of the Schriebers Meadow time series using routine regional data trained on a supervised machine learning OLS model.
+Citizen Science authors involved here are: Tanvi A., Tea F-S, Tanvi G., Kimberly Y.

+#### An Update on the MBCL: Design, Partnerships, and Results (2023)
+Linked [here](./products/agu2023_mtbakerposter.pdf) is a presentation summarizing the MBCL as of December 2023.
+Included in this presentation are the design, partnerships, and updated results.
+The update results include improved snow extent and snow depth retrievals, as well as a summary of the extension of the Schriebers Meadow time series using routine regional data trained on a supervised machine learning OLS model.
+Citizen Science authors involved here are: Tanvi A., Tanvi G., Noah L., Zara Z.

 #### Mount Baker Ecosystem Thresholds
 **Felicity W** (*Citizen Scientist*) has processed data from Schriebers Meadow to understand whether and for how long local flora are exposed to temperatures beyond their temperature established stress thresholds.
 See [here](./Environment/readme.md) for more.